golebiowskipj/currencies-converter/README.md

 At the same time, I didn't want to put much effort in things like pixel perfect icons (flags etc.) or whole country codes list so I just used simplies possible solution.

+As my time is limited, instead of implementing the feature of "editable converted to field", I spent this time on writing some tests to also showcase that.

 ## Setup

 - clone the repository